-Last week we asked you to share your genius organizing tips — any smart ideas or solutions that have made your life in the kitchen better and easier.
+We asked you to share your genius organizing tips — any smart ideas or solutions that have made your life in the kitchen better and easier.
 You came back loud and clear with some great tips (a few that were new even to us!).
 Here are the top 18, a must-read if you're looking to give your kitchen an organizational boost.
 We're inspired — how about you?

 1. Use small lidded containers for the junk drawer.

-Can't say as how it makes me proud, but it makes me more organized and makes me think before saving yet another twist tie or rubber band: my junk drawer is full of cheapo lidded containers that hold, among other things, each in its own container, rubber bands, miscellaneous hardware, twist ties, string, and even one for clothespins, because they occasionally come in handy.
+Can't say how it makes me proud, but it makes me more organized and makes me think before saving yet another twist tie or rubber band: My junk drawer is full of cheap lidded containers that hold, among other things, each in its own container, rubber bands, miscellaneous hardware, twist ties, string, and even one for clothespins, because they occasionally come in handy.
 I can find anything within a few seconds because the lids are transparent enough to see the contents right away. - Servelan

 2. Use LEGOs for stacking cookie sheets.

 Lego, or more specifically, Duplo: The 2x2 bricks, stacked a couple high, are great for stacking cookie sheets in preparation for baking a lot of cookies, or hors d'oeuvres for a party.
-They're dishwasher safe, store easily, and cost nothing — they're the only Duplo we still have in the house since the kids grew out of it into real Lego... and another 20 years beyond. - Joelfinkle
+They're dishwasher safe, store easily, and cost nothing — they're the only Duplo we still have in the house since the kids grew out of it into real Lego ... and another 20 years beyond. - Joelfinkle